Skip Ribbon Commands

 Group Computer Rooms

-If a school has two oneor more students with the use of a computer approved in the samea single session, examination session, the school may seat these students together in a group computer room, se students must be seated in the same room, unless the use of an individual separate room has been approved due to a student's individual circumstances.
+If a school has one or more students with the use of a computer approved in a single session, the school may seat these students together in a group computer room, unless the use of an individual separate room has been approved due to a student's individual circumstances.

 Use of computers, tablets and/or assistive technology